80,000 hours and counting = Math by Edison!

 Math and teenagers don't always mix well

-*For the record, a struggling student is any student that feels they can do better but doesn't know how.
+*For the record, a struggling student is any student that feels they can do better but don’t know how.
 So yeah, I've worked with many students failing (marks in the 20s, 30s and 40s) and just as many excelling (in the 80s and 90s), and a couple at 100% (though that's a story for another time).

 Most interesting part of my job?

-1) Understand why their child is struggling
+1) They want to understand why their child is struggling

 2) What their child can do to get better and